-- Exploring and modifying aspects of the DOM - Investigating the relationship between CSS and its effect on page presentation - Convenient tracing of script execution through special methods - Pausing execution of running scripts and inspecting variable values
+- The ability to explore and modify aspects of the DOM - Investigating the relationship between CSS and its effect on page presentation - Convenient tracing of script execution through special methods - Pausing execution of running scripts and inspecting variable values

 While the details of these features vary from one browser to the next, the general concepts remain constant.
-In this book, some examples will require the use of one of these toolkits; we will use Chrome Developer Tools for these demonstrations, but development tools for other browsers are fine alternatives.
+In this book, some examples will require the use of one of these toolkits; we will use Firebug for these demonstrations, but development tools for other browsers are fine alternatives.